Meet Our Staff at Hope Clinic

 “HOPE CLINIC is one of the joys of my life!”

-Patti has received education at Portland State College, Boise State University, and continuing education and certificates in medical care from various institutions including Northwest Congress of Optometry.
+Patti has received education at Portland State College, Boise State University, and continuing education and certificates in medical care from various institutions including the Northwest Congress of Optometry.
 She is married with three children and two grandchildren.

 Contact Hope Clinic to begin the process of learning how Vision Therapy can help you or your child!
 Hope Clinic offers two online options: Schedule a Free Screening or Schedule a Full Functional Vision Evaluation, or call us at (425) 462-7800.